-The value of a 401(k) plan at retirement depends on the performance of the investments when the employee retirees.
+The value of a 401(k) plan at retirement depends on how much the employee has saved, in addition to the performance of the investments over time.
 Pensions, on the other hand, guarantee a set amount of income for life.

 What Is a Pension and How Does It Work?

 A pension plan is a type of retirement savings plan where an employer contributes funds to an investment account on behalf of their employees.
 The earnings become income for the employees once they retire.

 There are two common types of pension plans: